aviaga/FutureMakers/README.md

 # SureStart MIT FutureMakers

-SureStart MIT FutureMakers is a 6 week program centered on the field of Artificial Intelligence (AI).
+The SureStart MIT FutureMakers summer program is a 6 week boot camp centered on the field of Artificial Intelligence (AI).
 The program is created and developed by [SureStart](https://mysurestart.com/) and the [MIT RAISE Initiative](https://raise.mit.edu/).

 The 2021 program began on July 6, 2021, and included the following:
 * Learning AI, Machine Learning, and Deep Learning concepts